 - No matter what your contract is called, it always includes a promise to pay and payment terms.

-- Selling real estate contracts involves 4 steps: Quote, Option, Diligence, Closing.
+- Selling real estate contracts involves 4 steps: Quote, Option, Diligence, and Closing.

-- Creating the best note possible, and looking after your investment while you hold it are the best wasyd to receiving top pricing.
+- Creating the best note possible, and looking after your investment while you hold it are the best ways to receive top pricing.